 The reasons you might need to clean your latex mattress include:

-To clean your latex mattress, you’ll need a few items that you can easily find at home, but be sure to use a good-quality, mild detergent that will not damage the latex or the cover:
+To clean your latex mattress, you’ll need a few items that you can easily find at home, but be sure to use a good-quality,

 Here’s how to clean your latex mattress: